rodrigoCucick/rusted-chip8/README.md

 |`Fx33` - LD B, Vx|Yes|
 |`Fx55` - LD [I], Vx|Yes|
 |`Fx65` - LD Vx, [I]|Yes|

-As it is, the emulator is only missing the buzzer, that means no sound effects for now.

 ## Building
 This project uses SDL2 so, in order to build it, you'll need to follow some steps located on the page https://github.com/Rust-SDL2/rust-sdl2.